Delaware Route 1: DE 1A

 Delaware Route 1A (DE 1A) is a state highway in Sussex County.
-The route runs 2.01 mi from DE 1 in the town of Dewey Beach to another intersection with DE 1 west of the city of Rehoboth Beach.
+The route, which is signed north-south, runs 2.01 mi from DE 1 in the town of Dewey Beach north to another intersection with DE 1 west of the city of Rehoboth Beach.
 The route provides access to Rehoboth Beach from DE 1, heading north before turning to the west.
 DE 1A follows King Charles Avenue, Bayard Avenue, 2nd Street (southbound), Christian Street (northbound), and Rehoboth Avenue.

 What is now DE 1A was originally a part of DE 14 between 1936 and 1942.
 The road was designated DE 14A by 1966.
 In the 1970s, DE 1A was designated along DE 14A for a few years before DE 14A was decommissioned in favor of DE 1A.
 Between 2002 and 2006, a streetscape project revitalized the Rehoboth Avenue portion of the route and a roundabout was added at the northern entrance to Rehoboth Beach.

 DE 1B

-Delaware Route 1B (DE 1B) is a 0.75 mi state highway spur of DE 1 that allows access to and from the city of Rehoboth Beach.
+Delaware Route 1B (DE 1B) is a 0.75 mi state highway spur of DE 1 that allows access to and from the city of Rehoboth Beach in Sussex County.
 DE 1B starts at the southern approach to the Lewes and Rehoboth Canal bridge on DE 1, with right-in/right-out ramps providing access to both directions of DE 1.
 From this point, DE 1B heads southwest from the southbound lanes of DE 1 as two-lane undivided Washington Street, soon turning northwest onto Jefferson Street.
 The road curves north and becomes Roosevelt Street, passing under the DE 1 bridge over the canal.
 The route intersects State Road, which provides access to and from the northbound lanes of DE 1, at which point it heads northeast away from the canal on State Road.
 DE 1B continues into Rehoboth Beach and passes homes before reaching its terminus at DE 1A.
 At this intersection, left turns are prohibited from DE 1B to DE 1A northbound.
 DE 1B has an annual average daily traffic count ranging from a high of 2,485 vehicles at the DE 1A intersection to a low of 1,588 vehicles on the connector to northbound DE 1.